If you’re considering releasing equity from your home, our free Equity Release Calculator will help you to estimate how much money you can draw down.

 Based on your age and the property valuation, the Equity Release Calculator tells you the minimum and maximum amount that you can borrow on standard (facility*) terms and the maximum amount that you can borrow on enhanced terms.
 Enhanced terms (i.e. more money) are offered by some lenders to borrowers who have certain medical history, or lifestyle factors such as smoking for example.

-The figures provided by the Equity Release Calculator are only an estimate.
+The figures provided by the Equity Release Calculator are only an estimate as no personal details are used.
 The true figure that you will be able to borrow from Equity Release will depend on further questions regarding the state of your property and your heath.

 How much can you release with Equity Release?